Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Methods: Microlensing Computations

 \subsection{Probabilistic comparison of Dark and Baryonic Microlensing}

 Next we need to calculate the probability of a certain dark matter fraction given a certain observed number of events, and the theoretical expectation of how many dark and baryonic events we should see.
 We also need to incorporate our uncertainty on the total amount of baryonic stars in the Galaxy.
 Let us first assume that our basic model of the observations is characterized by two parameters: $f_\mathrm{DM}$, that sets the fraction of DM in compact objects in our assumed distribution, and a parameter $\alpha_b$, that scales the expected baryon density, with $\alpha_b = 1$ corresponding to our fiducial baryon model from equation~\eqref{rhostar} above.
 We also assume a prior constraint on $\alpha_b$ that it has an uncertainty of 5\%, that is, $p(\alpha_b) = \mathcal{N}(\alpha_b|1,0.05^2)$, where $\mathcal{N}(x|\mu,\sigma^2)$ is the Gaussian distribution for $x$ with mean $\mu$ and variance $\sigma^2$.
-We have no prior constraint on $f_\mathrm{DM}$, so we use a flat prior, $p(f_\mathrm{DM}) = \mathrm{constant}$.
+We assume a uniform prior on $f_\mathrm{DM}$ between 0 and 1, so $p(f_\mathrm{DM}) = 1$ on $0 \leq f_\mathrm{DM} \leq 1$, and $=0$ elsewhere.
 We use a simulated set of microlensing events calculated using the method above, consisting of event rates for $N_{LoS}$ lines of sight, each representing $n_{s}$ number of actual sources.
 For a given simulated set of data consisting of numbers of microlensing events $D = \{N(\hat{t}^*, \vec{y})\}$ observed in bins in duration $\hat{t}^*$ and line-of-sight $\vec{y}$, the posterior distribution is

 where the likelihood is given by

 $N_{\mathrm{DM}}(\hat{t}^*, \vec{y};f_\mathrm{DM})$ is the number of dark matter events predicted for the given $f_\mathrm{DM}$, and $N_{\mathrm{star}}(\hat{t}^*, \vec{y})$ is the number of baryonic events for the fiducial model (and is therefore scaled by $\alpha_b$).
 The power of $n_{s}$ represents the fact that this probability is being computed for $n_{s}$ individual sources along each line of sight, but that we are approximating the event rates as all being equal to $N(\hat{t}^*, \vec{y})$.
 We thus take the product of all the likelihoods, corresponding to the joint likelihood from all the real sources that each line of sight represents.
 Marginalizing the posterior distribution over $\alpha_b$ then gives